Trigger (guitar): Appearance

 Over time, Nelson has worn a large hole above the bridge, nearly reaching the sound hole.
 While classical guitars are meant to be played with finger-style picking, Nelson's use of a flatpick, and constant strumming, causes damage as the pick slowly scrapes away at the wood.
 Trigger's steel frets have been worn down from smooth ridges to wavy lines from the fretting of nylon strings over more than 10,000 performances.

 Trigger's soundboard has been signed by over a hundred of Nelson's friends, associates, fellow musicians, lawyers and football coaches.
 The first signature was Leon Russell's, who had asked Nelson to sign his guitar.
 When Nelson was about to sign Russell's guitar with a marker, Russell asked him to instead scratch it, explaining that the guitar would be more valuable in the future.
 Interested in the concept, Nelson requested that Russell then sign Trigger.

 Maintenance

 Luthier Mark Erlewine has been doing maintenance and repairs on Trigger since 1977, after meeting Nelson at a bar.
 The guitar goes to Erlewine once a year for an annual "check-up" in Austin, Texas.

-Trigger is prepared for Nelson before each show by his guitar technician, "Tunin' Tom" Hawkins.
+For 40 years, Trigger was prepared for Nelson before each show by his guitar technician "Tunin' Tom" Hawkins.
+Hawkins died in February 2026.